Engagement Ring Styles: A Guide To Finding The Perfect Ring

 What style of engagement ring is most popular?

 Halo and pavé engagement ring styles are very popular today.
 Oval cut diamonds in halo settings, double halo, and pavé rings are gorgeous, so it's no wonder they are very popular.
+You can also opt for a custom oval engagement ring setting to ensure you get exactly what you want with great craftsmanship.

 There are many variations of a three-stone ring style that suit larger fingers.
 A popular style is a center stone with baguette diamonds on the side.
 However, solitaire rings are a classic style that is timeless and can be embellished with a channel setting or pavé diamonds on the band.